arsium/Custom-Winform-MakeWinformGreatAgain/README.md

 * -Corrected : Misalignements with borders and rounded radius + property not working
 * -Added [BETA] animations : FadeIn , FadeOut , Shake , Horizontal Slide and vertical Slide

+Known bugs | misalignement : rounded borders with painted borders

 Update 26-04-2020 :

--Added Refresh event to see the application of properties changed without closing form and re-open -Added ColoredBorder Property (same for main rectangle actually) -Added Font Color
+* -Added Refresh event to see the application of properties changed without closing form and re-open
+* -Added ColoredBorder Property (same for main rectangle actually)
+* -Added Font Color
--Minors Bugs corrected
+* -Minors Bugs corrected

 Currently :

--Added Custom Rounded Border and custom radius
+* -Added Custom Rounded Border and custom radius
--Added Painted Border (custom color not already done) + thickness -Added MouseOver and MouseOut Custom Color
+* -Added Painted Border (custom color not already done) + thickness
+* -Added MouseOver and MouseOut Custom Color
--Added Draggable Property for ALL form (you can drag and drop whereever you want) -Added Title | TextForm as new property , don't use me.text , use this : Me.FormText = ""
+* -Added Draggable Property for ALL form (you can drag and drop whereever you want)
+* -Added Title | TextForm as new property , don't use me.text , use this : Me.FormText = ""

 Note :